 Why Did Scott Peterson Kill Laci?
 Did He Ever Confess?

-Scott Peterson Killed Laci and Conner to Escape From Responsibilities
+Scott Peterson Killed Laci and Conner to Avoid Divorce and Responsibilities

-Scott Peterson’s motive behind killing Laci and Conner Peterson was established by the prosecution during the double-murder trial that took place in 2004.
+Scott Peterson’s motive behind killing Laci and Conner Peterson was proclaimed by the prosecution during his double-murder trial that took place in 2004.
 “He [Scott] didn’t want that dull married life.
 He did not want that baby.
-The reason he killed Laci Peterson was because Conner was on the way,” said prosecutor Rick Distaso during the trial.
-The prosecution also cited his extramarital affair with Amber Frey to explain the motive.
-As ‘American Murder: Laci Peterson’ reveals, he promised his then-girlfriend that he wanted to take care of her and her child.
-Their subsequent conversations included statements made by Scott that support the prosecution’s explanation of the motive.
+The reas on he killed Laci Peterson was because Conner was on the way,” said prosecutor Rick Distaso.
+The state also cited his affair with Amber Frey, indicating he wanted to start a new with her without having to go through a bitter divorce and custody hearings.
+As ‘American Murder: Laci Peterson’ reveals, he even promised his girlfriend he would take care of her and her child from a previous union.
+His statements seemed to support the prosecution’s explanations.

-According to Al Brocchini, one of the lead investigators of the case, Scott told Frey that “he was out of the country and would be able to be with her more exclusively” after the murders.
-Brocchini’s then-partner, Jon Buehler, former Modesto PD and co-lead investigator of the case, also believes that the husband committed the murders to escape from his responsibilities as a husband and father.
+According to Al Brocchini, one of the lead investigators of the case, Scott told Amber Frey that “he was out of the country and would be able to be with her more exclusively” after the murders.
+The co-lead investigator, Jon Buehler, also believes that he committed the murders to escape from his responsibilities.
 “He [Scott] didn’t want to be a dad, didn’t want to pay child support, didn’t want to pay his spousal, and this is the way he thought about getting out of it,” Buehler said while appearing on Peacock’s ‘Face to Face with Scott Peterson.’

-As Scott’s trial progressed, Greg Beratlis, #1 juror, became convinced that the defendant killed Laci to gain “freedom” as “divorce was [not] an option” for the husband.
-The convicted killer’s conversations with Amber, which were recorded by the Modesto PD and played during the trial, further made the jury believe that he was the murderer.
+As per records, during Scott’s trial, Juror #1 Greg Beratlis became convinced that the defendant killed his pregnant wife and unborn chid, Laci and Conner, to gain “freedom.”
+He believed that the husband thought “divorce was [not] an option” for him.
+The defendant’s conversations with Amber, which were recorded by the Modesto PD and played during the trial, further made the jury believe that he was the murderer.
 Mike Belmessieri, #4 juror, concluded that Scott was a “chameleon” and “sociopath” after listening to his conversations with Amber.

 Scott Peterson Maintains His Innocence Even Today